zalyoung/gitlab-handbook/content/handbook/marketing/channel-marketing/mdf-operations-process.md

 1. Go to the Marketo Program
 1. Go on the My Tokens” tab and update the Partner Name (listed in the epic)

 #### Step 3: Sync Marketo Program to SFDC

 1. Go to the tab showcasing the Marketo Program Name
 1. In the Summary, under Settings session, Salesforce Campaign Sync, click “not set”
-1. Under Campaign, click on the dropdown and select Create New.
+1. Under Campaign, click on the dropdown and select "Create New"
-1. In Description, paste the **Allocadia Line Item ID** and save.
+1. In Description, paste the **Allocadia Line Item ID** and save

 #### Step 4: Update Tracking Sheet and Epic